siraben/zkeme80/README.md

 repository root.

-The [kernel correctness checks](docs/kernel-correctness.md) document dictionary bounds, checked flash mapping, and how to run the 286-case ANS suite plus 156 boundary regressions in an extended TilEm emulator.
+The [kernel correctness checks](docs/kernel-correctness.md) document dictionary bounds, checked flash mapping, and how to run the 288-case ANS and key-map suite plus 156 boundary regressions in an extended TilEm emulator.

 `make precompiled-rom TILEM_HEADLESS=/path/to/tilem2` captures and verifies the